-Because of these difficulties, inventors benefit strongly from location in supportive institutional and geographical environments when creating breakthroughs.
+Because of these difficulties, inventors benefit strongly from embeddedness in supportive institutional and geographical environments when creating breakthroughs.
 The literatures on technological regimes, the burden of knowledge, and the localization of knowledge spillovers have developed strong understandings of how inventors' environments affect their inventiveness.
 The technological regimes literature argues that inventors' technological-institutional environments vary in four important ways (Schumpeter, 1934; Schumpeter, 1942; Dosi, 1982; Winter, 1984; Breschi, 2000; Breschi, Malerba, and Orsenigo, 2000; van Dijk, 2000).
 The first is the availability of technological opportunities in a technological regime.
 In some knowledge-based institutional environments, new ideas are more plentiful than in others, which increases the overall productivity of inventors.
 The second factor is the ability for firms and organizations to appropriate the returns to invention.
 When appropriability is high, incumbent firms retain the technological leadership of their industries over time.
 The third factor is the nature of the knowledge base in a technological regime.
 This abstract factor has been interpreted to include the tacitness and the industrial specificity of the knowledge in a technological regime (Breschi, 2000; Breschi, Malerba, and Orsenigo, 2000).
 The fourth factor is the cumulativeness of technological advances in a regime.
 In cumulative technological regimes, new technologies build directly on prior ones in well-defined trajectories.
 By contrast, in disruptive regimes, technological change advances through the introduction of novelty that displaces incumbent technologies.

-Of the four potential factors raised by the technological regimes literature, the cumulativeness of a technological regime is directly related to inventors' overall propensity to create breakthrough inventions.
+Of the four potential factors suggested by the technological regimes literature, one of those factors - the cumulativeness of a technological regime - is directly related to inventors' overall propensity to create breakthrough inventions.
 Because breakthroughs are novel and stimulate a large quantity of technological change, they can only be created in technological regimes where technological change advances from novel inventions (Fontana, et al., 2012).
 Historical studies suggest that the cumulativeness or disruptiveness of the technological regime in the U.S. changed over time.
-Schumpeter's pivot from his early view of technological change as a disruptive process (Schumpeter, 1911) to his later view that technological change is cumulative (Schumpeter, 1934) was likely induced by a decline in disruptiveness between his writings (Breschi, Malerba, and Orsenigo, 2000).
-The second industrial revolution, which occurred during the late 19th and early 20th century was a period of relative stability (Gordon, 2016).
+Schumpeter's pivot from his early view of technological change as a disruptive process (Schumpeter, 1911) to his later view that technological change is cumulative (Schumpeter, 1934) was likely induced by a decline in disruptiveness of invention between his writings (Breschi, Malerba, and Orsenigo, 2000).
+The second industrial revolution, which occurred during the late 19th and early 20th centuries, was a period of intensive technological experimentation.
+By contrast, the middle of the 20th century was a period of relative stability (Gordon, 2016).
 This period of stability was followed by the ICT revolution during the late 20th century, which led to another period of disruptive technological change (Storper and Kemeny, 2020).
 Therefore, the technological regimes literature predicts that inventors were in more advantageous positions to create breakthroughs if they worked during the beginning or end of the 20th century.